xmlfile1025/civyoahtl.github.io/docs/government/ololtic-proposals.md

 >    - c.
 Any previous citizen of Yoahtl not voted into the Ololtic as established by this charter shall regain citizenship rights by Ololtic vote.

 **Proposal Passed**: 22 Ayes, 0 Nays, 0 Abstains

+## [Proposal] Dereliction Laws 2: Electric Boogaloo

+Proposer: Solitaire, Seconded by: Flora_Borealis, Date: April 20th, 2023

+**Solitaire**:

+> Dereliction priority is determined by a multitude of factors, including period of inactivity, location of property, and other circumstances.
+Value of the goods inside the property may not be considered as part of the dereliction process.
+Dereliction is the duty of all councilors.
+Any Councilor can act as a derelictor if the council as a whole supports the decision, either in the approval of a plot on top of the derelict property or directly through a public council vote.

+> Landlords and other plot owners who lease their property do not have the ability to carry out derelictions on their plot.
+It is the duty of the council to make sure they are regularly carrying out dereliction.
+All apartments are to be classified as long term or short term, which tenants must be informed of.

+> For Long-Term Residents: After eviction per rules of the leased property, a player has six (6) months to reclaim their possessions.
+If the player has not returned after six (6) months have passed then the items can be claimed by the government with no right for reimbursement upon player return.

+> For Short-Term Residents: After eviction per rules of the leased property, a player has twenty-one (21) days to claim their possessions.
+If the player has not returned after twenty-one (21) days have passed then the items can be claimed by the government with no right for reimbursement upon player return.

+> Materials and stored goods from plot derelictions are to be placed in government storage until reclaimed by the owner.
+The Ololtic may authorize a nationalization of any raw goods (i.e. iron, diamonds, xp etc...) after a period of inactivity nine (9) months or longer.
+This does not apply to non-raw goods such as banners, welcome books, map art, player heads etc...

+**Proposal Passed**: 10 Ayes, 5 Nays, 2 Abstains